 What are the problems with curtainsiders?

-As long as the load is unlikely to fall and it’s positioned within 100mm of the curtains, there’s no requirement for the load to be restrained by anything other than the curtains.
+As long as the load is unlikely to fall and it’s positioned within 100mm of the curtains, there’s no requirement for the load to be restrained by anything other than the curtains (assuming they are rated).
 However, freight does frequently move and it can tip over, causing the curtain to bulge.
 A bulging curtain will sometimes put a truck over its maximum road width of 2.55m.
-It’s always safer to restrain the freight within the curtainsider, and for that you’ll need enough ratchet strops.
+It’s always safer to restrain the freight within the curtainsider, and for that, you’ll need enough ratchet strops.

 Unrestrained loads also create a danger when the curtains are opened that the load might fall on someone.
 If this has happened, open the load compartment from the other side to investigate.